The University of Toronto regulates grading according to the University Assessment and Grading Practices Policy.

 In accordance with this policy, the grading methodology for Rotman courses is determined by the course instructor and described in the syllabus.
 Students must read the syllabus before the course begins.

 All grades, including failed (FZ) and all non-grade course reports, appear on the official University of Toronto transcript.
-Information on ordering transcripts is available at the University of Toronto Transcript Centre.
+Information on ordering transcripts is available at the University Registrar’s Office Transcript Services.
 Unofficial grade reports are available online through ACORN.

 ACORN grade reporting is generated on a term-by-term basis.
 If students take courses that carry from one term to the next (e.g. Fall to the end of Spring), they will see “In Progress” (IPR) for the fall course grade listing.
 The completed grade will be listed under the Spring course grade listing only.

 Occasionally, students in certain combined programs may be granted special permission to have no academic activity during a term.
 In such a case, a filler course (RST8888H) will appear on the official University of Toronto transcript in order to maintain a student’s registration during a period where there is no academic activity.
 Note that this course code has no effect on a student’s total credit weight, total number of courses taken, or the GPA.